osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 - try moving fees logic into the internal package
 - figure out how to make calcs non-mutative
 - make sure fees are updated in the right places
+- document that if we withdraw all shares, the rewards are claimed and the fee accumulator position is deleted.
+As a result, next time we add liqudity for the same ticks, we need to re-initialzie the

 ##### Swaps